Aydın: Christianity and Byzantine era

 Alexander of Tralles was one of the most eminent physicians of the early Byzantine Empire.

 An early bishop Polybius (fl. ca. 105) is attested by a letter from Saint Ignatius of Antioch to the church at Tralles.
 The city was officially Christianized, along with the rest of Caria, early after the conversion of Constantine, at which time the see was confirmed.
 Among the recorded bishops are: Heracleon (431), Maximus (451), Uranius (553), Myron (692), Theophylactus (787), Theophanes and Theopistus both ninth century, and John (1230).
 The Catholic Church includes this bishopric in its list of titular sees as Tralles in Asia, distinguishing it from the see of Tralles in Lydia.
 It has appointed no new titular bishop to these Eastern sees since the Second Vatican Council.

-After the Battle of Manzikert in 1071, with the Byzantine Empire was in civil chaos, the Seljuks took Tralles for the first time but Alexios I Komnenos re-captured the city for Byzantium in the later half of the eleventh century.
+After the Battle of Manzikert in 1071, with the Byzantine Empire in civil chaos, the Seljuks took Tralles for the first time but Alexios I Komnenos re-captured the city for Byzantium in the later half of the eleventh century.

 By the 13th century, the city lay in ruins.
 In 1278, Andronikos II Palaiologos decided to rebuild and repopulate it, now to be renamed Andronikopolis or Palaiologopolis, with the aim of forming a bulwark against Turkish encroachment in the area.
 The megas domestikos Michael Tarchaneiotes was given the task: he rebuilt the walls and settled 36,000 people from the surrounding regions.
-13th century Byzantine settlement policy along the Meander Valley notably involved the Turkic Cumans.
+13th century Byzantine settlement policy along the Meander Valley notably involved the Cumans.
 Nevertheless, Turkish attacks resumed soon after.
-The city was besieged and, lacking sufficient supplies and access to water, captured by the beylik of Menteshe in 1284.
-The city suffered extensive destruction and part of its inhabitants were massacred.
+The city was besieged and, lacking sufficient supplies and access to water, was captured by the beylik of Menteshe in 1284.
+The city suffered extensive destruction and many of its inhabitants were massacred.
 Moreover, over 20,000 inhabitants were sold off as slaves.